livelifedev/react-context/README.md

 - Nested child components access the value in the context object
 - Nested child components render to screen with appropriate values
 * (steps 3-4 get repeated each time state changes)

+Consumer vs this.context
+- this.context seems more straightforward, but is used only when accessing a single context object inside of a component
+- Consumer should be used when wanting to get information from multiple different context objects from inside a single component